Non-deductible Expenses Definition

 3. Travel Expenses

-You cannot claim reimbursement or pay their costs if you bring a companion such as a friend, spouse, or partner that comes under family expenses.
+You cannot claim reimbursement or pay their costs if you bring a companion, such as a friend, spouse, or partner, who falls under family expenses.
 All personal expenses incurred by anyone accompanying you on your business trip who is not an official company employee are your responsibility.

 Simplify Your Expense Management With Moon Invoice